DRadulovich/perazzi-site/docs/ARCHETYPE-ANALYSIS/Roadmap-ZR1-ArchetypeAnalysis.md

 * priors apply strongly only when the vector is near-neutral
 * or priors are lower-weighted than language + behavior signals

-## 3.4 Add intent/topic signals into archetype scoring (optional but high value)
+## 3.4 Add intent/topic signals into archetype scoring (high value)

 Update archetype context to include `hints.intents` and `hints.topics` so archetype inference uses higher-quality signals than raw keywords.